A faster subquadratic algorithm for finding outlier correlations: The Algorithm

 The running time \eqref{eq:main-bound} for approximate detection in Theorem~\ref{thm:main} thus follows.
 (Indeed, the $\tilde O(\cdot)$-notation subsumes the polylogarithmic factors resulting from iterating the algorithm.)

-To obtain the the running time for listing, by the analysis in \S\ref{sect:correctness} at most $q$ entries of $\hat A_I^\top B_I$ are marked with high probability in $n$.
+To obtain the the running time for listing, by the analysis in \S\ref{sect:correctness} at most $q$ entries of $\hat A_I^\top \hat B_I$ are marked with high probability in $n$.
 Each marked entry induces a computation of $t^2=\Theta(n^{2\gamma})$ inner products of dimension $d$, which results in the claimed running time $\tilde O(qdn^{2\gamma})$.
+This completes the proof of Theorem~\ref{thm:main}. \end{proof}